Providing a meal is a wonderful way to provide a tangible sign of comfort and care for families while they care for their seriously ill child.

 Cooking can be especially rewarding as families often find themselves living on hospital food or from vending machines much of the time.
 Groups can prepare dinner or weekend brunches for the families at the House.

-Please note that we now have two meal groups for each meal as we have two kitchens.
-Your group has the option of cooking in either or both kitchens.
-Check both calendars for available dates.
+Please note that we are now scheduling all meal groups for the Hearth Kitchen.
 Contact Marcia Kessinger, Volunteer Coordinator, for more information.